red-jade/exa_std/README.md

 - Map of Lists (MoL)
 - Map of Sets (MoS)
 - Yet Another Zip List (yazl): list with local cursor
-- Minimum Heap that can also be used as a Priority Queue
+- Minimum Heap of key-value pairs (Sorted Map), which can also be used as a Priority Queue.

+The Minimum Heap is expressed as a protocol, with three concrete implementations:
+- map and minimum-valued index
+- ordered set
+- complete binary tree

 ## Building